 John Stember (b.
 1993) is a photographer shaped by a decade of movement across the western US.
 Drawn to big country, he’s bicycled across a large chunk of North America twice and worked as a dog musher in the Arctic.

-Instead of leaving for the metropolises of New York City, San Francisco or Los Angeles, John decided to stay connected to the American West, its people and places, and pursue a master’s degree in environmental journalism at the University of Montana with a focus on grizzly bears.
+Instead of leaving for the metropolises of New York City, Chicago or Los Angeles, John decided to stay connected to the American West, its people and places, and pursue a master’s degree in Environmental Science and Natural Resource Journalism at the University of Montana with a focus on grizzly bears.

-His photographic process is informed by knocking on doors, sleeping in churches, dropping into community fish fries, and traveling through towns without a stop light.
+His photographic process is informed by knocking on doors, sleeping on church lawns, dropping into community fish fries, and traveling through towns without a stop light.
 He’s deeply curious about people’s lives, especially off the beaten track.
-Within his images, he looks for intimacy and tension, historical significance, serendipity and moments of human emotion.
+Within his images, he looks for intimacy and tension, historical significance, and serendipity.

-He’s worked with a variety of publications, including the New York Times and Montana Free Press.
-He has a commercial drone license, HEAT training for journalists and EMT license.
+He’s worked with a variety of state, national, and international publications, including the New York Times and Montana Free Press.
+He has a Part-107 commercial drone license and HEAT training for journalists.

 Photo by Walker McDonald